 McKinney currently offers several Graduate Certificates that students may earn in addition to a J.D. degree.
 A maximum of two certificates may be earned in conjunction with your J.D. studies.
-Courses associated with each certificate have been tagged in our official course descriptions.
+Courses associated with each certificate have been tagged in our curriculum database and are indicated by squares of color with the official course descriptions.
 Additionally, several certificates are affiliated with an IU McKinney Center or specialty Program.